 For guidance, adjutants should reference post, district, department, and the national VFW Bylaws and Manual of Procedure for information on distributing (reading), correcting, and maintaining meeting minutes.

-Additionally, VFW adjutants should look to Robert’s Rules of Order Newly Revised for instructions on how to prepare meeting minutes.
+Additionally, VFW adjutants should look to Robert’s Rules of Order Newly Revised (12th ed) for instructions on how to prepare meeting minutes.
 In 2017, the VFW adopted Robert’s Rules as its parliamentary authority moving from Demeter’s Manual of Parliamentary Law and Procedure.
-Robert’s gives explicit details on what should be in meeting minutes (Robert’s 468).
+Robert’s gives explicit details on what should be in meeting minutes (Robert’s 446).

 Robert’s discusses how a particular practice may have become an established custom in an organization (“because this is how we always have done it”)–including the preparation of VFW meeting minutes.
 However, if this custom “is or becomes in conflict with the parliamentary authority or any written rule” then it “falls to the ground” if challenged by a point of order in any meeting (VFW 19).

 For example, the VFW Bylaws mandate, “All reports and resolutions shall be in writing” (111).
 If the post custom is to make oral reports or resolutions, a point of order challenging this oversight should make this practice “fall to the ground.”
-Why they should be submitted in writing is because reports and resolutions (and motions) are the most important items in the minutes.
 Adjutants must exactly record what is “stated by the presiding officer” after a motion is properly presented and seconded.